Skip to content

 • PCSX.Binary.pack(src, dest, addr, pc, gp, sp, options): compresses the input binary stream into a self-decompressing stream.
 The input must be a File object, and the output must be a File object.
 The addr is the address that the binary will be loaded at.
 The pc, gp, and sp are the entry point, global pointer, and stack pointer of the binary.
 The options is an optional table with the following optional fields:

 • tload: the address that the compressed binary will be loaded at.
 If not specified, it will be set to a suitable address.
 Not specifying this will generate an in-place decompression binary, which doesn't require much extra memory.
-When specifying this, the whole output stream needs to be loaded at this specific address, and the decompression code will be located at its beginning, meaning both the entry point and the loading addresses will be the same.
+When specifying this, the whole output stream will be loaded at this specific address, and the decompression code will be located at its beginning, meaning both the entry point and the loading addresses will be the same.

 • nopad: the generated PS-EXE will not be padded to 2048 bytes.
 It will not be suitable to boot from cd-rom, as the BIOS requires binaries to be aligned to sector sizes, but many other tools like unirom+nops or caetla+catflap will be able to handle it properly.